 More data integration tools include Talend Cloud Integration, Oracle Integration Cloud Service, SnapLogic, etc.

-Carbonite offers data protection, migration, and backup services for homes, small businesses (professional), and enterprises (business solutions).
+Carbonite offers data protection, migration, and backup services for homes, small businesses (professionals), and enterprises (business solutions).

 The service continuously replicates virtual, cloud, and physical workloads with push-button failover to ensure business-critical systems are always available.
-Carbonite’s automatic cloud backup service supports various environments, devices, and cloud platforms like MySQL, Hyper-V, and Oracle.
+Carbonite’s automatic cloud backup service supports various environments, devices, and cloud platforms, such as MySQL, Hyper-V, and Oracle.

-Other Data protection, backup, and recovery services are Zscaler, Google Cloud Storage, Forcepoint, Dropbox, OneDrive, etc.
+Other Data protection, backup, and recovery services include Zscaler, Google Cloud Storage, Forcepoint, Dropbox, and OneDrive.

 11. Notion – Document collaboration and file-sharing